How Are Family Trusts Treated In Family Law?

 If a party to a separation involving a family trust does not have control of the trust then it is still possible that the trust will be taken into account when working out how the assets are to be divided.

 Often family trusts may be established by a party’s parents or grandparents to operate a family business.
 During the period of the relationship the party’s parents or grandparents may have decided to provide some income from the trust to the party.
 In these circumstances then it may still be possible that the trust is taken into account in deciding how the assets of the parties are to be divided even if the party does not have control of the trust.
 In these circumstances the matters to take into account include:

 - How often were payments made from the family trust to the party;

 - What was the amount of the payments made from the trust to the party;

 - What are the terms of the trust deed that determine how the family trust is to be managed;

 - How much longer will the trust be in existence.

 The consequences of the value of the assets of a family trust forming part of the assets available for division or the likelihood that one party will continue to receive income from a trust are significant.
 Therefore, it is important for parties who have separated and have some interest in a family trust to obtain advice from family law experts.
 How family trust assets are treated can significantly increase or decrease the value of assets available to be divided between separated parties.
-Any person who is thinking about establishing a family trust or considering making distributions from the trust should obtain advice from a specialist family lawyer to find out about the consequences of what may happen in the future.
+Any person who is thinking about establishing a family trust or considering making distributions from the trust should contact Armstrong Lawyers for advice from a specialist family lawyer.